gmp-prem/BasicROS/README.md

 ### Why Ubuntu on developing Robotics? :fire:
 - lightweightness, ubuntu is lightweight in its nature, ypu don't have to pay to get access, you can install along side with your existing operating system, just donwload, install and use!
-- the distro of ubuntu is a long-term support (usually 5 years)
+- the distribution of ubuntu is a long-term support (usually 5 years)
 - tons of community support, ubuntu has a great community whenever you have a problem, you could get help such as [ubuntu community](https://ubuntu.com/community) or [stackoverflow](https://stackoverflow.com/) and more communities++ out there